axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 Identify and correct the disruption source.
 If the filter lost power, restart it and monitor ammonia daily.
 If media was replaced, stop replacing more and let the remaining bacteria repopulate.
 If medication crashed the colony, perform a 30 to 50 percent water change to remove residual medication, then manage as a mini-cycle with daily testing and water changes as needed.

-In an established tank, the nitrifying bacteria colony typically recovers faster than in a new tank because bacteria remain in the substrate, on tank walls, and on decorations even if the filter colony was lost.
-Recovery may take 1 to 2 weeks with daily monitoring rather than the 4 to 8 weeks required for a brand-new cycle.
+In an established tank, the filter bacteria usually recover faster than in a new tank.
+Bacteria stay in the substrate, on tank walls, and on decorations even if the filter colony was lost.
+Recovery may take 1 to 2 weeks with daily checks.
+That is much faster than the 4 to 6 weeks needed for a brand-new fishless cycle.

 If overfeeding caused the bloom

-- Reduce portions going forward.
+3. Reduce portions going forward.
 Feed only what the axolotl consumes within 1 to 2 minutes.
 Remove anything uneaten promptly.
+The feeding schedule by age guide covers age-appropriate frequency.

 How do you fix green water in an axolotl tank?